anthonyec/website/src/_posts/2022-08-06-reading-notes-a-philosophy-of-software-design/index.md

 > - It is hard to understand one of the piece of code without looking at the other.
 <!-- p.60 -->

 It's a [small drawing tool](https://github.com/anthonyec/211203_wiggle_path/) that allows you to create vector networks out of nodes and connections, [like in Figma](https://youtu.be/5x2uHUB_pzw?t=30).
-But unlike Figma, the lines in the network can be animated making them shaky and wiggly.
+But unlike Figma, you can animate the lines in the network, making them all shaky and wiggly.

 After a messy prototype, I tried to "clean" things up by splitting the code into generalised classes.
 These included a class to create the HTML canvas and a class to render the drawing.
 Another 2 classes handled data structures such as the [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) for connections between nodes and [spatial hashing](https://www.gamedev.net/tutorials/programming/general-and-gameplay-programming/spatial-hashing-r2697/) for [hit testing](https://en.wikipedia.org/wiki/Hit-testing).